COMM 101. Public Speaking. (2 Credits)

 COMM 312.
 Communication Criticism.
 (4 Credits)

 A study of communication performances using a variety of methods, with special attention to textual analysis.
-Texts selected will be taken from mass media, theater, and public speaking.
-Prerequisites: COMM 201, and COMM 301 or COMM 302, or permission of instructor.
+Texts selected will be taken from media, culture practices, theater, and public discourse.
+Prerequisites: COMM 111, and Junior standing (or permission of instructor).
+Pre or Corequisites: COMM 301 or COMM 302.

 COMM 324.
 Communication and Diversity.
 (4 Credits)